Blog · Analysis · Last reviewed June 25, 2026

 Second, source links must be primary.
 The answer should point to the relevant election office, Vote.gov, EAC, or other official source.
 A generated summary should never become the only practical surface of the rule.

-Third, high-stakes categories need hard stops.
-Eligibility after a conviction, provisional ballots, signature cure, voter ID disputes, disability accommodations, language assistance, deadlines, and challenges at the polling place should route to official confirmation rather than fluent improvisation.
+Fourth, high-stakes categories need hard stops.
+Eligibility after a conviction, provisional ballots, signature cure, voter ID disputes, disability accommodations, language assistance, deadlines, challenges at the polling place, and reports of intimidation should route to official confirmation rather than fluent improvisation.

-Fourth, voter privacy must be guarded.
-A chatbot should not collect registration details, addresses, birth dates, party affiliation, disability information, or immigration-related fears unless it is an authorized official system with clear purpose, retention, and security limits.
+Fifth, voter privacy must be guarded.
+A chatbot should not collect registration details, addresses, birth dates, party affiliation, disability information, language needs, criminal-history details, or immigration-related fears unless it is an authorized official system with clear purpose, retention, access, and security limits.
+That belongs with the site's privacy and data standard, not only with chatbot UX.

-Fifth, multilingual and accessibility performance must be tested locally.
+Sixth, multilingual and accessibility performance must be tested locally.
 A Spanish, Navajo, Haitian Creole, ASL-related, screen-reader, or plain-language answer is not safe because the English answer looked good.
+It must be checked against local election language, local rights, and local assistive paths.

-Sixth, answer logs should support correction.
-Election offices using AI for public content should preserve prompts, retrieved sources, outputs, reviewer edits, publication status, and correction history while protecting voter privacy.
+Eighth, answer logs should support correction.
+Election offices using AI for public content should preserve prompts, retrieved sources, outputs, reviewer edits, model or vendor version, publication status, and correction history while protecting voter privacy.

 What This Changes